Staying up to date with the latest digital tools for academic research is an important part of any researcher’s workflow from any domain.

-If you are looking for a state-of-the-art robust visualization tool to find the most relevant papers in smart and efficient way, this tool is better for you.
+If you are looking for a state-of-the-art robust visualization tool to find the most relevant papers smartly and efficiently, this tool is better for you.

 The Open Knowledge Maps interface searches more than 7,000 content sources in all disciplines, providing access to over 140 million scholarly materials.

 For details, you may visit this blog post on how to find the most relevant research papers using a visual interface.

 The Local Citation Network allows you to identify the seminal papers by building and visualizing citation networks.
 Using citation network analysis, this tool does this work.

 This web app was developed by Tim Wölfle, physician-scientist, Imperial College London.

 Local Citation Network is an online free, open-source, and easy-to-use citation network graph visualizer and is available on Github.

 This visualizer tool lets you identify the connectivity between all of the literature.

 I discussed elaborately Local Citation Network in my article a free visualization tool to support the Literature survey.